 “Restoration Gate”

 The Alan B. Pearson Cancer Center of Centra Health established a Healing Garden for its patients and their families.
 This garden is accessible from the facility’s welcoming lobby.
 The focal point of this garden is Richard Pumphrey’s sculpture, “Restoration Gate”.
-It was commissioned by a patron of the arts upon seeing the sculptor’s exhibition of the “Compromised” series.
+It was commissioned by a patron of the arts upon seeing a work from the COMPROMISED series in an exhibition.

 The primary motif of this bronze, stainless steel and granite installation is two feathers.
 Appropriately, the feathers may symbolically represent hope, peace, or the Divine.
 Each feather is folded back against itself, its spine in an arc and presenting a leading edge that is about to soar through the gates toward the restoration of the body and soul.